digicatapult/sqnc-documentation/docs/l3/api_flow.md

 }
 ```

-The Optimiser can view the new `match2` on-chain when the block containing it is finalised using `GET /v1/match2/{match2Id}/proposal`.
+The Optimiser can view the new `match2` on-chain when the block containing it is finalised.
+The status of the transaction can be returned with `GET /v1/match2/{match2Id}/proposal/{proposalId}`:

 ```
   {